 Nabih Bulos @nabihbulos

 What do you think?
-Record a 30-second video comment or leave your thoughts in the comments below.
+Leave your thoughts in the comments section below.